-Daughters for Life Foundation (DFL) is thrilled to announce its 5th Gala Dinner on November 17th.
-The Daughters for Life Gala Dinner 2017 is dedicated to celebrating and honouring; it the time for the international community to come together to celebrate our Scholars and to recognize the work of selected women who have created long-lasting impacts in the global community in their field.
+The Daughters for Life Foundation (DFL) is thrilled to announce its 5th Gala Dinner on November 17th.
+The Daughters for Life Gala Dinner 2017 is dedicated to celebrating and honouring; it is a time for the international community to come together to celebrate our Scholars and to recognize the work of selected women who have created long-lasting impacts in the global community in their field.

 The Daughters for Life Foundation helps ambitious young women from the Middle East achieve their dreams of becoming doctors, writers, and engineers through scholarships at top educational institutions in the world.